DevOpsBootcamp/website/source/05_services_app.rst

 A package manager for Python packages

 * Connects to PyPi, a vast repository of Python modules
-* Resolves dependencies, installs prerequites
+* Resolves dependencies, installs prerequisites
 * Can install packages from a list in a file